Annvalentina13/To_do_list/README.md

-# 📝 To-Do List App (GUI using Tkinter & Pandas)
+# ✅ To-Do List App with Task Status (Python Tkinter)

-This is a simple desktop To-Do List application built with **Python**, using the **Tkinter** library for the graphical user interface and **Pandas** for data storage and manipulation.
+A clean and functional **To-Do List GUI application** built using Python and **Tkinter**, which allows users to add tasks, mark them as complete, and delete them — with visual status indicators.

+---

+## 🖥️ Demo Preview

+📝 Input a task → ✅ Mark as complete → ❌ Delete when done

+---

-## 🚀 Features
+## ✨ Features

-- Add new tasks
+- ➕ Add new tasks
-- Mark tasks as complete
+- ✅ Mark tasks as **Complete**
-- Delete tasks
+- ❌ Delete selected tasks
-- Tasks are saved to a CSV file for persistence

-## 🛠 Requirements
+- 📋 View task list with **status labels**
+- 🧠 Simple list storage with real-time UI updates
+- 🎨 Styled UI using fonts, colors, and layout for better experience

+---

+## 🛠️ Technologies Used

-- Python 3.x
+- ✅ Python 3.x
+- 🖼️ Tkinter (for GUI)
+- 🧠 List & tuple manipulation
+- 🎨 Custom fonts and color themes

+---

+## 📂 Project Structure

+- todo_list_app/
+- ├── todo_list_app.py
-- pandas
+- ├── README.md

-- tkinter (included with standard Python installations)
+---

+## 🧭 UI Overview
+- 🎯 Entry Box — Type your task
+- ✅ Add Task — Adds to the list
+- ✏️ Mark Complete — Changes status label to "Complete"
+- ❌ Delete Task — Removes task from list
+- 📋 List Box — Shows all tasks and their status side-by-side